Headhunting: Melanesia

-Headhunting was practiced by many Austronesian people in Southeast Asia and the Pacific Islands.
+Headhunting was practised by many Austronesian people in Southeast Asia and the Pacific Islands.
 Headhunting has at one time or another been practiced among most of the peoples of Melanesia, including New Guinea.
 A missionary found 10,000 skulls in a community longhouse on Goaribari Island in 1901.

 Historically, the Marind-anim in New Guinea were famed because of their headhunting.
 The practice was rooted in their belief system and linked to the name-giving of the newborn.
 The skull was believed to contain a mana-like force.
 Headhunting was not motivated primarily by cannibalism, but the dead person's flesh was consumed in ceremonies following the capture and killing.

 The Korowai, a Papuan tribe in the southeast of Irian Jaya, live in tree houses, some nearly 40 m high.
 This was originally believed to be a defensive practice, presumably as protection against the Citak, a tribe of neighbouring headhunters.
 Some researchers believe that the American Michael Rockefeller, who disappeared in New Guinea in 1961 while on a field trip, may have been taken by headhunters in the Asmat region.
 He was the son of New York Governor Nelson Rockefeller.

 In The Cruise of the Snark (1911), the account by Jack London of his 1905 adventure sailing in Micronesia, he recounted that headhunters of Malaita attacked his ship during a stay in Langa Langa Lagoon, particularly around Laulasi Island.
 His and other ships were kidnapping villagers as workers on plantations, a practice known as blackbirding.
 Captain Mackenzie of the ship Minolta was beheaded by villagers as retribution for the loss of village men during an armed labour "recruiting" drive.
 The villagers believed that the ship's crew "owed" several more heads before the score was even.